 Business Plan Outline For Professional Authors

 Serious About Being a Professional Author?
 Create A Business Plan

 Are you considering becoming an author?
 Are you writing to make money, or is writing just a hobby for you?
 If you are serious about becoming an author, then I believe it is important to think of your writing as a business.
 In order to do your business well, you will need a business plan.

 Why Create An Author Business Plan?

 When does a writing hobby become a professional business?
 Some people think that an author is a professional after he or she has published something for money.
 Others feel that a writer is a professional when he or she creates a best seller or can earn a living by writing.
-I take the stance that an author is a professional on the day that the author determines that the writing is no longer a hobby, and that writing is that author's official business.
-The day that the author determines that writing is no longer a hobby when that author creates the documdnt that the writer calls a business plan.
+I take the stance that an author is a professional on the day that the author determines that writing is no longer a hobby and that writing is the author's official business.
+The day that the author determines that writing is no longer a hobby is when that author creates the document that the writer calls a business plan.

 Creating an author business plan is a critical step for anyone who wants to be successful in building a business as an author.
-The business plan creates focus for the business side of the writing profession.
+The business plan creates the focus for the business side of the writing profession.

 Name Your Author Business

-The main title of your author business will be the title of your business, but what should you call your writing business?
+The main title of your business as an author will be the title of your business, but what should you call your writing business?

 You are your business!
 No matter your genre, as an author you could do what many authors do and call the business "Author (and then the name of the author)".
 This works well if the author has written mostly novels or other fiction.
-It also works well for an author who writes nonfiction or wants to public speaking as a part of that author's skill set.
+It also works well for an author who writes nonfiction or wants to do public speaking as a part of that author's skill set.